- Mortgage Calcs

 The following table shows the rates for ARM loans which reset after the first year.
 If no results are shown or you would like to compare the rates against other introductory periods you can use the products menu to select rates on loans that reset after 3, 5, 7 or 10 years.
-By default purchase loans are displayed.
-Clicking on the refinance button displays current refi rates.
+By default refinance loans are displayed.
+Clicking on the purchase button displays current purchase rates.

 Adjustable-rate loans get their name from the fact that the rate of interest adjusts throughout the duration of the loan.